Breach of Contract Lawyer New Jersey

 - Actual breach of contract

 If you face a breach of contract claim, remedies are available to resolve the dispute in your favor.
-You can collect monetary damages, which are composed of compensatory damages and are meant to reimburse the non-breaching party for losses.
+You can collect monetary damages, which are composed of compensatory damages and meant to reimburse the non-breaching party for losses.

 Equitable remedies are also available, which require the defendant to take some type of action.
 Remedies such as specific performance or injunctions may be used to address particular breaches, ensuring that justice is adequately served.
 Our firm is adept at pursuing both monetary and equitable remedies, tailored to the specific circumstances of your case.